 7. Reduce or Eliminate US Taxes with the Foreign Earned Income Exclusion

-In 2017, you may be able to exclude up to $102,100 of foreign earned income from US taxation with the Foreign Earned Income Exclusion (FEIE)!
+For the 2019 tax year, you may be able to exclude up to $105,900 ($107,600 for 2020) of foreign earned income from US taxation with the Foreign Earned Income Exclusion (FEIE)!
 This is the most common way expats reduce or eliminate their US tax liability.

 You might also be able to exclude certain housing expenses, such as rent and utilities, using the Foreign Housing Exclusion.